rdlauer/articles/blues/pico-python-code/post.md

 # Your First Steps with Raspberry Pi Pico and Visual Studio Code

 The Raspberry Pi Foundation recently released their first microcontroller board, the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/).
-This $4 (not a typo!) device is not only a low-cost entry into the Raspberry Pi ecosystem, it's also surprisingly useful for embedded IoT development.
+This $4 USD (not a typo!) device is not only a low-cost entry into the Raspberry Pi ecosystem, it's also surprisingly useful for embedded IoT development.

 While Raspberry Pis are best known as single board computers (e.g. the Raspberry Pi 1/2/3/4 models), the Pico was designed for use in a variety of physical computing solutions.
 Think in terms of controlling motors, reading sensors, [cellular connectivity](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6), and even [machine learning](https://github.com/raspberrypi/pico-tflmicro).
 As with other Raspberry Pi hardware, it's developer-friendly and can be programmed with C/C++ and [MicroPython](https://micropython.org/) (a Python implementation for microcontrollers).